 A warm welcome to you if you are a student or member of staff at either Newcastle or Northumbria Universities.

 Fr.
-Dominic White OP and Mia Fox, the two Catholic Chaplains, Thea Commandeur, the Chaplaincy Ambassador, and Ozizie the chaplaincy cat, are delighted that you have visited our page.
+Dominic White OP and Mia Fox, the two Catholic Chaplains, Emma Morrison, the Chaplaincy Ambassador, and Ozzie the chaplaincy cat, are delighted that you have visited our page.
 Take some time to browse through the site, in particular our Services, Students and Gallery pages.

 About Bede House

 The Catholic Chaplaincy is part of the Roman Catholic Diocese of Hexham and Newcastle and the chaplaincy serves students and staff of both Newcastle University and Northumbria University, and offers pastoral and spiritual support, exploration of the Catholic faith and facilitates community outreach where possible.
 Both Fr Dominic and Mia are members of the wider ecumenical and multi-faith chaplaincy teams serving the individual university institutions and are available for you to speak with in confidence on matters of faith, spirituality, relationships and the Church.

 Bede House is available for you to use during the day for prayer, study and generally to relax.
 There is a keypad entry and you will be given the code so that you can use Bede House during the day.
 We ask students to study respectfully in The Aquinas Room and to eat any hot food in the Bar.